open-mmlab/mmcv/README.md

 - **mmcv**: lite, without CPU and CUDA ops but all other features, similar to mmcv\<1.0.0.
 It is useful when you do not need those CUDA ops.

 **Note**: Do not install both versions in the same environment, otherwise you may encounter errors like `ModuleNotFound`.
 You need to uninstall one before installing the other. `Installing the full version is highly recommended if CUDA is available`.

+Following are the steps to install mmcv-full on NVIDIA GPUs or Apple chips, for other chips, please refer to [build mmcv-full from source](https://mmcv.readthedocs.io/en/latest/get_started/build.html#macos-mmcv-full)。

 ### Install mmcv-full